inancakduvan/Double-Sided-Slider/README.md

 <span><</span>div class="sliderHeading"> Heading 1 <span><</span>/div>
 <span><</span>div class="sliderContent">
   Here is the content of the text.
 You can give your information in this part.
-  Just write hear whatevet you want.
+  Just write here whatevet you want.
 <span><</span>/div>
 <span><</span>div class="sliderImage" data-image="yourImage.png"><span><</span>/div>